 Aside from application layer encryption, full disk encryption

-is available for our IN and AU data centers.
+is available for our IN, AU, and JP data centers.
 Full disk encryption is also enabled in the EU region for Zoho Projects.